 To qualify for this loan, you must own a car or, if financed, you must have a minimum balance owing.
 To apply, you need to take your vehicle to the lender for them to view and evaluate it.
 The lender will give you a loan of about 25% to 50% of its value.

-Title loans have high-interest rates and a short payment period, usually thirty days.
+Title loans in Indiana have high-interest rates and a short payment period, usually thirty days.

 Bad Credit Loan Alternatives

 When you need funds quickly, it’s easy to turn to the most convenient option that will get money into your hands fast, but these aren’t always the best in the long run.
 If you’re looking for a Speedy cash loans alternative, consider the following: